-Origin inspection is required.
+Origin inspection is required unless for a specific requirement the ESA approves in writing that destination inspection is authorized.
 Certificate of conformance (COC) is not authorized, unless approved by the ESA.
 Incorporate all quality requirements into the contract when specified (e.g., first article test, production lot testing).
 Do not waive any quality requirement without referring to the PS.